 Execute the ScanSnap Home software.

+In the setup window, select the iX500 model and click the Start setup button.
 Tip: The software not only allows installation of the iX500 driver, but also supports the ScanSnap iX1600 driver and all iX models in between.

 Make sure the scanner power is connected and that the scanner is connected to the computer via a USB cable.